ChasiTony/dach/docs/source/tutorial.rst

 .. note::

     This tutorial assumes that you have already created a virtualenv, you have installed and have created a django project called tutorial.
+It assumes also that you have an HipChat account to test your addon.

 Requirements